SU_B_02

 [i] Okay.

 [r] We all ate together, slept together.
-There with us, you can’t tell who belongs to which mother.
-All of us, everyone has a mother, but you didn’t see a separation because all children were treated the same.
-My father treated us all equally.
+There with us, you can’t distinguish who belongs to which mom.
+We all, everyone has their mother, but you didn’t see a separation because all children were treated equally.
+My father treated us all the same.

-[i] So, in spite of polygamy, all of you were treated equally?
+[i] So, despite the polygamy, everyone were treated equally?

 [r] Yes.
-Regarding polygamy, I can’t say who my father would have loved more.
-There certainly are.
-But he loves us all.
-He makes no difference, we are all his children.
+I can’t say who my father would have loved.
+There is definitely that.
+But he loves all of us.
+It makes no difference, we are all of his children.

-[r] We were all treated like the natural children of a couple.
-Although each of us has his own mother, we were all treated equally.
+[r] We were all treated like the biological children of a couple.
+Although each of us has their birth mother, we were all treated the same.

-[i] As you said before, did you all live together, did you live for rent or in your own home?
+[i] As you said earlier You all lived together, did you live for rent or in a home?
 Do you have a garden?
-Did you live in the city or [in the village]?
-What was it like?
+Have you lived in the city or [in the village]?
+How was it?

 [r] Yes, we lived in our own home.
 My father built the house.
 We have a garden there.
-We also lived in the city and near the mosque, in the middle of the city.
+We also lived in the city and near the mosque, in the middle of the center.
+The primary school was also nearby.

 [i] Aha.

 [i] Okay, today, where does your family live?
-If today you are asked about the whereabouts of your family, what could you tell us?
+If today the question of that Whereabouts your family is put, what could you tell us?

-[r] If I were asked where my family is today, I would answer, here in Bochum.
-My family lives here because I live here today with my husband and child.
-Today I have a part of my family here.
+[r] If you ask me today where my family is, I would answer, here in Bochum.
+My family lives here because I live here with my husband and child today.
+Today I have part of my family here.
 And the other [big] part of my family lives in Guinea.

 [i] Beautiful.
 We stay with the family.
-What did your parents do for a living?
+What did your parents do professionally?

-[r] My father was a merchant, he traded in Conakry.
-Yes, he was a retailer.
-He […] […] he was active in the retail trade.
+[r] My father was a dealer, he did his trade in Conakry.
+Yes, he worked in retail.
+He […] […] He worked in retail.
 He sold rice.
-He and Alhadji Mamadou Bille Ndeele.
-He has also worked with Alpha Amadou Kourou.
-This [Alpha Amadou Kourou] is a wholesaler.
-My father later made a lot of loss and went broke, then he returned to Dalaba.
+He and [name].
+He also worked with [name].
+This is a wholesaler.
+My father later made a lot of loss and went bankrupt, he then returned to Dalaba.

-[r] My mother was a saleswoman.
-I can tell you about my mother’s work because when we were little, my mother sold Kuuti [balls of cassava].
-Balls and ginger ale [drinks].
-We have experience with it, we know how to do it.
-And so we grew up without much money.
-That’s how we grew up with limited resources.
-Thank God we went to school like that.
+[r] My mother was a seller.
+I can tell about my mother’s activity because when we were still small, my mother Kuuti [ball from maniok] sold.
+Balle and ginger ale [drinks].
+We have experience We know how to do it.
+And so we grew up without a lot of money.
+So we grew up with limited means.
+Thank God we went to school.

 [i] Okay.
-In a nutshell, she took care of you at home and did the housework.
+In a nutshell, she took care of you at home and did the homework.

 [r] Yes.

-[r] Yes, she supported my father in securing our livelihood. […] My father was broke and then returned to Dalaba.
-And my mother only had daughters.
+[i] Housework [done] And also for the Worked on your livelihood?
+Yes, she supported my father to secure our livelihood. […] My father was bankrupt and then returned to Dalaba.
+And my mother had only got daughters.
 We are five girls.

 [i] Okay.

 [r] But I was always there.
-Me and my friends, boys and girls, played there.
-We also went to the place where sand was mined.
-We played Sato [skipping rope] there.
-We played Sato.
+I and my friends, boys and girls played there.
+We also took the place where sand was broken down.
+We played Sato [jumping rope] there.
+We had played Sato.
 We played all day.

-[i] Now, um, if you were asked about parenting, what could you tell us about it?
-Nowadays, when you think about it, what would you say?
-And if you compare your experience back then with today’s education, how do you see it?
+[i] Now, um, if you ask them about education, what could you tell us about it?
+Nowadays when you think about it, what would you say?
+And if you compare your experience with today’s upbringing, how do you see that?

-[r] Yes, today, when I think about how strict my father was.
+[r] yes nowadays when I [above] Thinking how strict my father was.

 [i] Hm.

-[r] He beat us to force us to learn.
-We weren’t allowed to do everything we wanted.
+[r] He beat us to force learning.
+We were not allowed to do everything we want.
 He said we should do what he said.
-But I couldn’t say I was mad at him.
-But thank God, because without the push I wouldn’t have learned or had the discipline.
-Or something else, the education, their [?]
-It was good and corresponds to Islamic values.
-We can do the ritual washing before prayer and [could] learn the Koran.
-One also goes to the French school.
-At six o’clock we first went to the Koranic school and at seven o’clock you come back home for breakfast and then we went to school.
-Then we went to the French school. École francaise.
+But I couldn’t say I’m mad at him.
+But thank God because without the press I would not have learned or had the discipline.
+Or something else, the upbringing, your [?]
+Education.
+It was good and corresponds to the Islamic values.
+We can carry out the ritual washing before prayer and [could] learn the Koran.
+You also go to the French school.
+At six o’clock we first went to the Koran school and at seven o’clock you come back home for breakfast and then we went to school.
+We then went to the French school. École francaise.

-[i] Um, so when you got up in the morning, did you have breakfast after the Koranic school?
+[i] um, so if you got up in the morning, Did you only have breakfast after the Koran school?

 [r] Yes, we had breakfast in front of the [French] school.
-Yes, we went first to our Koran teacher.
-At home we put on our school uniform and then we went to school.
+Yes, we first went to our Koran teacher.
+At home we put on our school uniform and then we made our way to school.

-[i] Is there a difference in the way you learn in the Koranic school […]?
+[i] there are differences in the way you learn learning in the Koran School […]

-[i] […] compared to the French school?
-How do the two types of school differ?
+[i] […] Compared to the French school [mediated]?
+How do both school forms differ?

-[r] Yes, in the Koranic school we learned the Koran.
-And in the [French] school it was for the future [caree[r].
-One is for religion to learn how to behave according to religion.
-And in school you can learn something for your future.
+[r] Yes, we learned the Koran in the Koran School.
+And in the [French] school, on the other hand, it was [career] For the future.
+One is for religion to find out how to Has to behave accordingly.
+And at school you can learn something for your future.

-[i] Okay, one is for moral values and the code of conduct.
+[i] Okay is one for the moral Values and the behavior code.

-[r] Yes, one [school] is for the values and the code of conduct, the other for the future.
+[r] Yes, one [school] is for the values and the behavior code, [the other for] the future.

 [i] Okay, how did you experience your teachers?
-From your point of view today, how were the teachers for you when they were supposed to compare them?
+From their current perspective, how were the teachers for them, If you should both compare?

-[r] Hm, if I compare both [school types], for example our Koran teacher, he taught us to learn.
+[r] Hm when I both [school forms] Compare, for example our Koran teacher, who taught us learning.
 He was very strict.
-If he reads something to you two or three times and you can’t repeat it on your own, he’ll see it as a refusal.
-And then you will be punished.
-You are asked to stand alone in the corner.
-You will then be asked to stand up several times and go down on your knees until you get tired.
-You will not be beaten, but you will be severely punished.
+If he reads a little two to three times and you cannot repeat it alone, then he will understand it as a refusal.
+And then you are punished.
+You are asked to stand alone in the corner alone.
+You will then be asked to get up several times and go to your knees until you get tired.
+One is not beaten But you are punished hard.
 In the [French] school we had a director who was very strict.
-For example, if you are late, and especially we who lived near the school, anyone who is late will be forgiven.
-But if we were late, we would be punished.
+For example, if you come too late, and especially we, which we in the Have lived closely to the school, everyone who comes into school too late will be forgiven.
+But if we come too late, we were punished.
 And we had to be punished.

-[i] And this was due to the fact that you lived nearby?
+[i] And was that justified with the fact that you lived nearby?

-[r] Yes, we lived near the school.
-Two minutes [on foot] from the school.
+[r] Yes, we lived in the [closeness] of the school.
+Two minutes [on foot] From the school.

-[i] Okay, let’s talk about religion now, uh, about the Islamic religion.
-What role does religion, Islam play for you?
-What does Islam stand for as religion for you?
+[i] Okay, let’s talk about religion now, um, about the Islamic religion.
+What role does religion play for you?
+What does Islam stand for for you?

-[r] Islam is a part of our culture.
-My parents were Muslims before I was born.
-And I was a Muslim from birth.
+[r] Islam is part of our culture.
+My parents were Muslims before my birth.
+And I was Muslim from birth.

-[i] Okay, if you ask them now, that was put in your cradle.
-If you are asked the question now […]
+[i] Okay, if you ask her now, that was put in the cradle.
+If you ask them the question now […]

-[r] I am free and without parents here, but I still think my religion is good.
-I only know this religion, and I will continue to practice it.
+[r] I am free and without parents, but I still think my religion is good.
+I only know this religion and I will continue to practice it.

-[i] When you speak of religion, what do you mean by that?
-What do you mean by that?
+[i] If you speak of religion, what do you mean?
+What do you mean?

 [r] Islam, the Muslim religion.